Mother charged after 3-year-old accidentally shoots himself to death

 Investigators say, Tinesha Jackson quickly returned home, called police, and then rushed her baby to the hospital where he died.

-Back at the house, police found bullet casings and two AR-style pistols, and another pistol that had been illegally converted to fire fully automatic behind the house.
+Back at the house, police found bullet casings, a backpack containing drugs, two AR-style pistols, and another pistol that had been illegally converted to fire fully automatic behind the house.

 Butler was charged with criminally negligent homicide, tampering with evidence along with a drug and gun charges.